npm/npm/README.md

 <strong style="color:red">Warning!</strong> This is currently the *only* way in which npm modifies the pristine nature of the package directory, and it may go away eventually.
 It's just that it satisfies a use case that is pretty tricky to do otherwise.

+### engines

+Packages/1.0 says that you can have an "engines" field with an array of engine names.
+However, it has no provision for specifying which version of the engine your stuff runs on.

+With npm, you can use either of the following styles to specify the version of node that your stuff works on:

+    { engines: ["node >=0.1.27 <0.1.30"] }

+or:

+    {engines:{"node":">=0.1.27 <0.1.30"}}

+And, like with dependencies, if you don't specify the version (or if you specify "*" as the version), then any version of node will do.

+If you specify an "engines" field, then npm will require that "node" be somewhere on that list.
+If "engines" is omitted, then npm will just assume that it works on node.

 ## Todo

 All the "core functionality" stuff above.
 Most immediately: